Secondary Marketing Research Certificate

 1. Which government agency provides definitions for statistical categories, including race?

-2. Is Hispanic/Latino a race category?
+2. Is Hispanic/Latino a race category under the current definition?

 3. What are the current race categories used by the Census Bureau?